GoogleCloudPlatform/professional-services/examples/web-instrumentation/README.md

-# OpenTelemetry Plugin Document Load
+# Instrumenting Web Applications End-to-End with Stackdriver and OpenTelemetry

 The app is something like a simple web version of Apache Bench.
 It includes JavaScript browser code that drives HTTP requests to a Node.js backend that